cuongle/DynamicOdata/README.md

 ## **Option 2 -  Advanced data query with hierarchical data models read from views**

 This option is made for OWIN servers.
 Functionality of this module is to read views in specified database schema.
 When views are created with some convention it returns hierarchical models.
+It is possible to register many databases on diffrent `RoutePrefix`.

 ### Simple scenario